Edit on GitHub

 $ rosrun rqt_reconfigure rqt_reconfigure

-8. Adjust parameters in /camera/image_projection and /camera/image_compensation_projection.
+8. Adjust parameters in /camera/image_projection and /camera/image_compensation_projection to calibrate the image.

-• Change /camera/image_projection parameter value.
-It affects /camera/image_extrinsic_calib/compressed topic.
+• Changing /camera/image_projection affects the /camera/image_extrinsic_calib/compressed topic.

 • Intrinsic camera calibration modifies the perspective of the image in the red trapezoid.